-Prerequisites: PLA 101 or LNC 111: ENG 101
+Prerequisites: PLA 101 and ENG 101

 The principles and processes used in the preparation of selected materials, frequently required in professional legal settings, are presented.
 The course provides instruction and practice in preparing letters, court pleadings, operative documents, and office memorandum.
 The course does not address the drafting of complex legal documents.